lauren-alexandra/basin-inflow-dnn/README.md

 <img width="900" height="600" alt="beaver-conservation-release" src="https://github.com/lauren-alexandra/basin-inflow-lstm/assets/56773938/b737c1dc-9293-4688-b2bf-0ceb142804ab">

 *Note*.
-The California Department of Fish and Wildlife released a family of seven beavers into Plumas County, in a location that is known to the tribal community as Tásmam Koyóm.
+The California Department of Fish and Wildlife released a family of seven beavers into Plumas County, in the valley Tásmam Koyóm.
 CDFW database.
 Copyright 2024 by the State of California.

 In summary, the state frequently issues executive orders to manage hydroclimate variability, but more substantial planning, practices, regulations, policies, and infrastructure are required to meet current and future water challenges.